brendonzimmer/brendonzimmer/README.md

 # hello there 👋🏼

-i'm a student at the university of southern california studying economics, data science, computer science, and blockchain ✌🏼
+i'm a student at the university of southern california studying computer science and finance ✌🏼

 ### wips 💪🏼